Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   | User      | int    | Select the calibrated user coordinate system |
   | Tool      | int    | Select the calibrated tool coordinate system |

-- Return: Spatial position
+- Return:

+  ErrorID,{x,y,z,a,b,c},PositiveSolution(J1,J2,J3,J4,J5,J6,User,Tool); //{x,y,z,a,b,c} refers to the returned spatial position

 - Supporting port: 29999

 - Example
+Based on the given joint angles, return the spatial position of the end of the robot
   ```
   PositiveSolution(0,0,-90,0,90,0,1,1)
   ```
+  Return:
+  0,{473.000000,-141.000000,469.000000,-180.000000,-0.000000,-90.000000},PositiveSolution(0,0,-90,0,90,0,0,0);

+- **This command can be only used for CR robots.**

 ## 3.33 InverseSolution

 - Function: InverseSolution(X,Y,Z,Rx,Ry,Rz,User,Tool,isJointNear,JointNear)

-- Description:  The inverse solution.
-The position and attitude of the end of the robot are known, and the angle values of each joint of the robot are calculated.
+- Description:  Inverse solution.
+Calculate the angle values of each joint of the robot based on the position and attitude of the end of the robot

-- Parameters：
+- Parameters:

   - Necessary parameters